moderndatacompany/dataos.info/docs/dataos_alerts/kubernetes_alerts.md

 - Kafka
 - MinIO

-<aside class="callout"> Some services may necessitate specific scaling conditions, such as doubling the number of existing nodes.</aside>
+<aside class="callout">🗣 Some services may necessitate specific scaling conditions, such as doubling the number of existing nodes.</aside>

 **Direct Volume Resizing**